 In April 2015, the Mandom Group established a new CSR Promotion Division to specialize in strengthening the group's CSR promotion system, one of our key action points for 2015.

 In September, together as a whole the Mandom Group declared support for the Ten Principles of the UN Global Compact by joining the compact.
 This endeavor offers a new opportunity for each and every one of our employees to strengthen our relationships with a broad range of stakeholders and allows them to share in the values of the international community toward sustainable social development.

-The first step in strengthening our CSR promotion system has been to establish a CSR Promotion Committee, headed by the President Executive Officer.
+We established a CSR Promotion Committee, headed by the President Executive Officer.
 We then developed the group's approach to CSR and began working to select CSR material issues by consulting with related departments through related committees and meetings.